rogaha/www.docker.io/_pages/homepage.md

 {% block copy_news %}
 ### Latest updates

+#### Aug 23 • Docker 0.6 Released
+Today we've released Docker version 0.6.
+It comes with an Events API, build and registry improvements, expert mode,
+    security updates and more.
+    <span class="read-more"><a href="http://blog.docker.io/2013/08/websockets-dockerfile-upgrade-better-registry-support-expert-mode-and-more/">read more -></a></span>

 #### Aug 6 • now @docker on Twitter
 This morning we changed our Twitter handle from getdocker to docker on twitter.
 So please tweet @docker now!